TolikPylypchuk/KeyboardSwitch/README.md

 **Note:** This app is "Western-oriented".
 I developed it specifically to handle switching between Cyrillic and Latin scripts.
 I don't know how it will work (if at all) with Eastern languages/scripts.

+## Limitations

+You can map every character only once per layout.
+Otherwise, it would be impossible to map characters deterministically.

+Characters are always mapped one to one.
+You cannot map one character to several characters.

+Dead keys are not supported (because of the previous limitation).

+The space character cannot be mapped to other characters.
+This is not really a limitation, because the space character is the same in every layout (at least that's the assumption).

 ## Project Status